 Stage I PTTD may respond to treatment that includes variations of rest.
 Variations in rest include an ankle brace, walking cast with an elevated heel or a hard, below-the-knee non-weight bearing cast.
 Pain and inflammation may be controlled with anti-inflammatory medications.
 It is important to be sure that Stage I patients realize that the use of shoes with additional arch support and heel elevation is imperative.
 Arch support and heel elevation should be continued indefinitely.
 Arch support, whether built into the shoe or added as an orthotic, helps support the posterior tibial tendon and decrease the amount of mechanical load applied to the posterior tibial tendon.
 Elevation of the heel reduces equinus, one of the most significant contributing factors to PTTD.
 If Stage I patients return to low heels without arch support, PTTD will recur.

 Stage II patients may be treated conservatively or surgically.[9,10] Success with conservative care vaires in stage II patients.
 Surgical correction focuses on stabilization of the subtalar joint prior to further damage to the posterior tibial tendon.
 Subtalar arthroeresis is a procedure used to stabilize the subtalar joint.
 Subtalar arthroeresis may only be used in flexible feet.
 Arthroeresis is a term that means the motion of the joint is blocked without fusion.
-Subtalar arthroeresis can only be used in cases of Stage II posterior tibial tendonitis where mild to moderate deformation of the arch has occurred and MRI findings show the tendon to be only partially ruptured.
+Subtalar arthroeresis can only be used in cases of Stage II posterior tibial tendonitis where mild to moderate deformation of the arch has occurred and MRI findings show the tendon to be only partially ruptured with no lengthening.
 Subtalar arthroeresis is typically performed in conjunction with an Achilles tendon lengthening procedure or endoscopic gastrocnemius recession to correct equinus.
 These procedures require casting for a period of weeks following the procedure.
 Alternatively, a calcaneal osteotomy or what is often referred to as a calcaneal slide procedure, may also be used to stabilize the subtalar joint.